fabiocosta0305/mpa_cryptomancer_fate/the_hidden_messenger.md

 1. First of all, there's no _Shardscape_, but _**Shardcapes**_, each on a World in the Many World, even the Flying Temple having one when it still was there.
 Local **Shardscapes** can't connect themselves, but echoes can be traverse from one Shardscape to another using bridging as normally;
 2. The Risk Eaters work for some hidden agenda and, although not as ruthless as in the _Cryptomancer_, they can be very Sneaky.
 No one knows nothing about the Risk Eaters, but maybe they have some relation with the ___Flying Temple Disappearance___;
 3. Crystallis works like a ___Super-Shardscape___, connecting ___Shardscapes all around the Many Worlds___.
 So this could explain the interest on it by Showa and Koivinar;
+4. _Mail Crystals_ are a kind of _cryptogear_ that can be used to send messages, by imbue an echo on a shard (the _Mail Crystal_) that fade only after many days after.
+By using cryptomancy, the time a echo into a _Mail crystal_ takes to fade grow even further.
+The drawback is that there's not too much _mail crystals_: they are shards crystals that generated only shard, the mail crystal.
+The advantages of them over common couriers are:
+    a.
+You can reuse a _Mail Crystal_, by waiting the message on it to fade or by imbuing another one, as long you know the _keyphrase_ or _True Name/Soul Key_ used on it.
+Just imbue an empty echo on it with the _keyphrase_ and the old echo will fade automatically and the Mail Crystal will be ready to receiva another.
+    b.
+They warrant receiving, as they have naturally the effect of the ___Shard Spike___ spell, without the damage.
+As long someone decrypt the echo into the Mail Crystal, the sender receive an acknowledge.
+He can't determine who did or where, like by the ___Shard Spike___, but he knew the echo was received;

 ---